HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=441
 )}}

-Core descriptive tags like `twitter:title` and `twitter:description` have also seen widespread adoption, appearing on approximately **26% of mobile pages** and **24% of desktop pages**.
-These tags are essential for **content previews**, enhancing how web pages appear when shared on **social media**, and ensuring key information is highlighted.
+Core descriptive tags like `twitter:title` and `twitter:description` have also seen widespread adoption, appearing on approximately 26% of mobile pages and 24% of desktop pages.
+These tags are essential for content previews, enhancing how web pages appear when shared on social media, and ensuring key information is highlighted.

 {{ figure_markup(
   image="twitter-meta-tag-usage-by-year-desktop.png",